 Did you know?
-According to research on small business funding programs, even government agencies like the SBIR and STTR initiatives recognize the importance of digital visibility for small enterprises, with funding opportunities extending through 2026 and beyond.
+According to research on small business funding programs, even government agencies like the SBIR and STTR initiatives recognize the value of digital visibility for small enterprises, with funding opportunities extending through 2026 and beyond.

 Quick Tip: Use Google Search Console to monitor how often your directory listings are being crawled.
 If certain listings show no crawl activity, they might be on low-authority directories that aren’t worth your time.